How Workday Scaled Skills to 20,000 Employees with TechWolf

 But Workday is more than an enterprise software provider.
 It is also a large enterprise with roughly 20,000 employees who need the very solutions that drive its business.

-Among them is Josh Tarr, Director of Skills-Based Organization, and the People and Purpose team (HR).
+Among them is Josh Tarr, Director of Skills-Based Organization, on the People and Purpose team (HR).
 For the past few years, they have led the company’s effort to “drink their own champagne” and apply Workday’s technology as they transform into a skills-based organization.

 That journey took a new turn in January 2024, when Workday became a TechWolf customer.
 Earlier this year, the collaboration expanded to help drive Workday’s goal of empowering organizations with skills at the core.